SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 See the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) for the "Race Engineer" plugin above for more information on *PitstopPlan*, *DriverSwapPlan*, *PitstopPrepare*, *Accept* and *Reject* and the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist) for the "Race Strategist" plugin above for more information on *PitstopRecommend* or *StrategyCancel*.

 Note: For convenience, all commands available for the *assistantCommands* parameter, may also be passed to the *pitstopCommands* parameter, thereby including all these commands in the "Pitstop" mode.

+### Special notes for *iRacing*

+*iRacing* does not provide tyre pressure data in the API while you are out on the track and any calculation of cold pressures for changing tyres will end up in a desaster.
+Therefore, the handling of tyres during pitstop is disabled by default for the Race Engineer.
+You can change that using a setting in the "Session Database", but then be sure to check the pressures.

 ## Plugin *RF2*